 Katelynn Kallodaychsk, now a psychiatric nurse Whitney Skaggs, now at UAMS for medical school

-Send us an email at ascanlab@uark.edu if you’re an alumni and would like to update your information!
+Send us an email at ascanlab@uark.edu if you’re one of our alumni and would like to update your information!